ppppvz/Fairy-Stockfish/docs/generate_puzzles.md

 `mate_ply` - only keep positions with mate in at least this many plies.
 Filters out mates that are too short.
 When using `puzzle_depth` it applies to this validation search, otherwise uses the regular search result.
 Default: 1.

+`unique_mate` - either 0 or 1.
+When enabled (1), uses multipv 2 during puzzle verification and filters out positions where the second best line also has a mate score.
+This ensures only positions with a single unique mating line are kept as puzzles, improving puzzle quality.
+Default: 1.

 `random_move_min_ply` - the minimal ply at which a random move may be executed instead of a move chosen by search.
 Default: 1.

 `random_move_max_ply` - the maximal ply at which a random move may be executed instead of a move chosen by search.
 Default: 150.